IncDocAdmin/docs/docs/eva/custom-agents/advanced-agentic-apps.md

 # Advanced Agentic Apps

-Advanced Agentic Apps are AI-powered applications that leverage Kore’s Agent platform to autonomously manage complex business tasks and workflows.
+Advanced Agentic Apps are AI-powered applications that leverage Agent platform to autonomously manage complex business tasks and workflows.
 These applications can rapidly respond to evolving business requirements and circumstances in real time by employing adaptive algorithms for dynamic decision-making.
 They can significantly increase your organization's operational efficiency and decision-making capabilities by integrating artificial intelligence with business process automation.

 ## Creating Agentic App